 About the Penguin Plunge

-The Port Moody Penguin Plunge is an annual tradition that has been taking place for over a dozen years.
+The Port Moody Penguin Plunge is an annual tradition that has been taking place for over 12 years.
 It happens every year, except for in 2016 when it had to be cancelled at the last minute after a boat ran aground right at the boat launch and leaked fuel into the water.
+The event didn’t take place in 2021 or 2022 either because of the coronavirus pandemic.

-At the event local firefighters and other volunteers help set up and keep people safe (which some years can mean shoveling snow and putting salt on icy patches of ground before the crowds arrive).
+In years when the event does happen, local firefighters and other volunteers help set up and keep people safe (which some years can mean shoveling snow and putting salt on icy patches of ground before the crowds arrive).

-As many as a couple of hundred people actually go in the water each year, and up to one or even two thousand people come out to watch.
+As many as 200 people actually go in the water each year, and up to 1,000 or even 2,000 people show up to watch.

 The Port Moody Penguin Plunge is a fun community event that’s worth checking out, either for the swim or just to watch.